Ralph0210/BYOC/README.md

-# Path 📍
+# BYOC📍

 > **Build better habits through focused challenges.**

-Path is a modern, challenge-based habit tracker designed to help you build consistency through defined sprints rather than endless lists.
+BYOC is a modern, challenge-based habit tracker designed to help you build consistency through defined sprints rather than endless lists.
 It visualizes your progress with a GitHub-style contribution graph and premium insights.

 ![App Preview](public/preview.png)
 _(Drop a screenshot of your app here)_